This article was updated with information about new online rules.

 That’s not all.
 The new rules also ban shows that depict smoking, drinking, adultery, sexual freedom or reincarnation, among many other activities.

 China’s “General Rules for Television Series Content Production” were first reported by Chinese media on Mar.
 2, after being made public by the State Administration of Press, Publication, Radio, Film and Television (SARFT) at an annual meeting of China’s television producers on Feb.
-27.
+27. Li Jingsheng, head of SARFT’s TV series unit, told the meeting that online dramas will have the same restrictions, and staff censors will supervise online content around the clock.

 The rules are an update of ones issued in 2010 (link in Chinese) by SARFT, but with far more detail, and mark the first time that Beijing has issued specific bans on many themes.